andrinr/gsn-link-sign-pred/README.md

 # Graph Spring Neural ODE

-Original implementation of the paper "Graph Spring Neural ODEs for Link Sign Prediction".
+Official codebase of the paper "Graph Spring Neural ODEs for Link Sign Prediction".

 ## Running the code